Get More Out of Podcasts with These Apps

-Podcasting apps, also known as podcatchers, do more than just play your podcasts.
-The best-in-class examples automatically download and sort the newest episodes of your subscribed podcasts, help manage your subscriptions and include a variety of audio tools and features to give you the best listening experience possible.
-Here is a collection of our favorite podcasting apps for iOS and Android devices.
+Podcasting apps do more than just play back your favorite podcasts.
+The best-in-class apps automatically download and sort the newest episodes of your subscribed podcasts, help manage your subscriptions and include a variety of audio tools and features to give you the best listening experience possible.
+We're also seeing some standout podcast recording apps that can turn your smartphone into a mobile recording and editing studio.
+Here's a closer look at our favorite podcasting apps for iOS and Android devices.
+(Image Credit: Shutterstock)

 Marco Ament's Overcast offers a great combination of clean design, powerful audio and podcast management features.
 Overcast deftly handles episode playbacks and downloads, sends notifications of new episodes, and can play offline or through streaming if you need to save some space; plus it has some nice audio features.
 Voice Boost normalizes the sound levels of speech, automatically raising quiet voices and lowering loud ones.
 Smart Speed automatically cuts away at gaps and silence in the podcast, speeding up play without distorting audio.
-The most recent update adds interface enhancements, an iOS 10 widget and a new action tray that makes it easier to manage episodes of your favorite podcasts.
+Updates over the years have added interface enhancements, an iOS widgets and an action tray that makes it easier to manage episodes of your favorite podcasts.

 Unlike other podcatchers, Castro's primary virtue is its simplicity and ease of use.
 The app combines sleek visual design with crystal clear audio.
 Episodes download in the background.
 The result is a podcatcher that isn't cluttered with too many complex features.
 That's not to say Castro is bare bones, as it includes dynamic storage management, automatic episode downloads and episode streaming.
 With Castro 2 in the works, the devs have since made the original app free for all users.